-- Amberley Playgroup's SEN policy. - Support available for their child within the setting and through the Local Offer. - Assessment and decision- making with a strong emphasis upon their contribution and involvement. - Records held on their children.
+- Amberley Playgroup's SEN policy. - Support available for their child within the setting and by the LEA. - Assessment and decision- making with a strong emphasis upon their contribution and involvement. - Records held on their children.

-If any parent is dissatisfied with the Playgroups work on behalf of their child, they will be referred to the SENCO for the situation to be reviewed and appropriate action taken.
-If concerns of the parents remain unresolved, they should be directed towards the playgroup's complaints procedures
+If any parent is dissatisfied with the Playgroups work on behalf of their child they will be referred to the SENCO for the situation to be reviewed and if necessary altered to better suit the child's needs.
+If concerns of the parents remain unresolved they should be directed towards the playgroup's complaints procedures